svenmarley/collab-editing-poc/README.md

   - Why does any client need to know a different users **origin**?
     - I would think the origin (user1origin, user2origin, ...) could just be an encrypted key that no one knows what in it, and is used by the server
+   - added returning the new origin on the return
 * on GET /conversations
   - what is **lastMutation**?
 Is it?
     - origin? - **using this, only returning the origin, not the mutation.
 Also.  adding "origin" to the return and continuing to return the real lastMutation.**